fearless nyc a cappella since 2002

 Since then, the Heroes have been recruited for four seasons of NBC's "The Sing-Off," were named one of Time Out New York's "Best A Cappella Groups in NYC," and released their 10-track debut album, "Radioactive," available on iTunes, CDBaby and Amazon.
 They've wowed audiences throughout New York City as well as the campuses of New York University, Columbia University, Boston College and Harvard University.

-Still going strong in 2017, Unsung Heroes is celebrating its 15th anniversary as a performance group with a fancy roster of Ashley Fochtman, George Konidaris, Oliver Libby, Tyler Pennock, Kinley Russell, Chris Serico, Christian Van Kipp and Whitney Wood.
+In 2017, Unsung Heroes celebrated the decade-long Heroism of the valuable, talented and West Coast-bound Whitney Wood, and continues to celebrate its 15th anniversary as a performance group with a fancy roster of Ashley Fochtman, George Konidaris, Oliver Libby, Tyler Pennock, Kinley Russell, Chris Serico and Christian Van Kipp.